Walt Disney World WiFi

-At the beginning of August 2012, Walt Disney World quietly announced that it was to be the first theme park in Florida to offer free wireless internet (Wi-Fi) access to its guests as part of its “NextGen” initiative.
-With the dramatic increase in the use of smart phones/mobile apps and the number of overseas visitors to Florida this is going to be a real bonus.
+Walt Disney World WiFi is free to its guests across all parks and resorts.
+With the dramatic increase in the use of smart phones/mobile apps and the number of overseas visitors to Florida this is a must for a lot of people.

-Not unexpectedly the first Walt Disney World park to offer the free Wi-Fi was Disney’s Magic Kingdom but this was quickly followed by Disney’s Epcot and Typhoon Lagoon towards the end of August and then Disney’s Hollywood Studios in early October, Animal Kingdom in November and Downtown Disney in December.
+Not unexpectedly the first Walt Disney World park to offer the free Wi-Fi was Disney’s Magic Kingdom.
+This was quickly followed by Disney’s Epcot and Typhoon Lagoon.
+This was then later followed by Disney’s Hollywood Studios, then Animal Kingdom and Disney Springs.
+In fact the majority of public spaces in Disney have access to Free Wifi:

-To access the internet from one of the parks, just search for a Wi-Fi network called “Public Space Guest WiFi (Disney)”, join it and accept the usage terms and conditions and you’ll then be able to tweet, update Facebook, browse the internet and run the many theme park attraction mobile apps taking advantage of the real-time wait times that typically require internet network access.
+To access the internet from one of the parks, just search for a Disney World WiFi network called “Public Space Guest WiFi (Disney)”.
+Join it and accept the usage terms and conditions.
+You’ll then be able to tweet, update Facebook, browse the internet and run the many theme park attraction mobile apps.
+You can then take advantage of the real-time wait times that typically require internet network access.

 Once you have “logged in” you do not need to login again whilst in the park.
-The service is filtered so it does not give you unlimited access to the entire internet, some sites will be blocked.
+The service is filtered so it does not give you unlimited access to the internet, some sites may be blocked.

 Like a lot of public Wi-Fi networks though, do not expect super fast speeds.
 Initial tests have given variable results in terms of both connectivity and speed and of course this will be influenced by how busy the park is and your proximity to the Wi-Fi hotspots.
 Generally reception is good inside the shops and restaurants but not inside some of the attractions themselves as you might expect with wireless technology.